Alveo/transcriber-segmentor/README.md

 # transcriber-segmentor
-Python application to support segmentation of audio files for alveo-transcriber.
+Python application to support segmentation of speech audio files.

 ## Config
 1. See docker-compose.yml.dist